GetLiberated/DS-TA-Final-Project/README.md

 - Winson Wardana - 2201798345

 ## Contribution
-- Winson (Create tables)
+- Winson (Create tables, Login)
-- Livander (ERD, Homepage, Modify template, TUKANG COPY for all table)
+- Livander (Home, ERD, Decoration, Search UI, TUKANG COPY for all table)
 - Eris (The rest of it.)

 ### Source